All Episodes

 I wonder if that's good for their health.

-I'm Jason Lewis, In for Rush Limbo on the Excellence and Broadcasting Network.
+1-800-282-2882, I'm Jason Lewis, In for Rush Limbo on the Excellence in Broadcasting Network.

-Cruising right along on this New Year's Eve of 2007 reminder, Rush is back on Wednesday after uh having last week off.
+Reminder, Rush is back on Wednesday after having last week off.

-My thanks once again to uh for the fill-in opportunity, always enjoyable to be here at the Excellence in Broadcasting Network in Leesburg, Virginia.
+Always enjoyable to be here at the Excellence in Broadcasting Network in Leesburg, Virginia.

-Benjamin, you're on with me, Jason Lewis, in for rush.
+Benjamin, you're on with me, Jason Lewis, in for Rush.

 Hi.